Relectrik/Projects/Personal Projects/Automated-Gym-Routine/README.md

 As a brief overview, the program should be able to take the individual's soreness levels per muscle group, and intelligently decide which exercises you should do based on what muscles are not sore.
 However, it should also be able to aggregate your recent soreness levels for your individual muscles to decide whether to change your volume (set count) for the exercise.

 A stylistic goal I had for this project was to make sure to use statically typed python for clarity.
 The first language I learned in-depth was Java, although I had begun basics with Python.
-I got used to the static typing aspect of Java, and while I was working on my Smart-Calendar project, I realized the insane annoyances of not type hinting in your program.
+I got used to the static typing aspect of Java, and while I was working on my Smart-Calendar project (written in python), I realized the insane annoyances of not type hinting in your program, like when types get muddled up and you only see the issues pop up after you run the program.
 So I was motivated to pursue that in this project, to eventually make it a habit for all my python projects.

 ## Day 0 | 1/7/24
 Thus far, I've only thought about the project abstractly and realized that the amount of time I take to decide these things and create spreadsheets for my routines can be done automatically.